amanzi/ats-short-course/README.md

 docker run --user $(id -u):999 -it -v $(pwd):/home/ats_sc_user/short-course:delegated -w /home/ats_sc_user/short-course -p 8899:8899 metsi/ats-short-course:latest-linux
 ```

+## Connect to the JupyterLab session from your local web browser

-This will output several status messages to the screen, one of which is about the Jupyter server that it started.
+Independent of the OS you're using, the docker run command described above will output several status messages to the screen, one of which is about the Jupyter server that it started.
 For example, you should see something like

 ``` sh
 [I 2021-08-17 21:59:38.111 ServerApp] Jupyter Server 1.10.2 is running at: